kmaheshkulkarni/Udacity/Machine Learning Engineer/making-package-pip-installing/Readme.md

 # Convert modularized code into a Python package

 Put code into a folder, e.g. "python_package" in the workspace.
-Inside the folder, you'll need to create a few folders and files:
+Inside the folder, you need to create a few folders and files:

 * a `setup.py` file, which is required in order to use pip install
 * a folder called 'distributions', which is the name of the Python package
-* inside the 'distributions' folder, you'll need the `Gaussiandistribution.py` file, `Generaldistribution.py` and an `__init__.py` file.
+* inside the 'distributions' folder, you need the `Gaussiandistribution.py` file, `Generaldistribution.py` and an `__init__.py` file.

 Set up a virtual environment first.
 A virtual environment is a siloed Python installation apart from your main Python installation.
 That way you can easily delete the virtual environment without affecting your Python installation.